Muslims comprise 1% of the population, 0.5% of mass shooters, and 10% of doctors in the U.S.

 Muslims comprise 1% of the U.S. population

-Reliable data document that 0.5% of mass shooters and 10% of doctors in the U.S. are Muslims.
+Reliable data do not document that 0.5% of mass shooters and 10% of doctors in the U.S. are Muslims.

-In early 2016, the image shown above began circulating on social media, holding that Muslims account for 1% of the United States population, were responsible for 0.5% of mass shootings, and comprise 10% of America’s doctors.
-Like many such images, it included no citations documenting the information it displayed.
+In early 2016, an image shown above began circulating on social media holding that Muslims account for 1% of the United States population, are responsible for 0.5% of mass shootings, and comprise 10% of America’s doctors.
+Like many such images, it included no citations documenting the information it displayed:

 As we have noted in several previous articles, statistics regarding mass shootings vary quite widely due to the fact that there is no standard definition for what constitutes a “mass shooting” and vary depending upon whether such a classification includes victims who were shot but survived or incidents involving the shooting of large number of people that resulted in no fatalities.
 The fact that the image includes no parameters (such as timeframe) for its claims also makes verification difficult.